 \subsubsection{Method}

-In \S~\ref{subsec:deep_layer}, we verify that the model's output heavily relies on the label words, which collect information from demonstration examples during the forward propagation.
-We also notice that in auto-regressive language models such as GPT, the hidden state of each word depends only on the preceding words.
-In other words, the information aggregation process of label words is independent of the subsequent words.
-Therefore, we can compute the hidden states of the label words $\boldsymbol H = \{\{\boldsymbol h_l^i\}_{l=1}^N\}_{i=1}^C$ (where $h_l^i$ represents the $l$-th layer's hidden state of the $i$-th label word in the demonstration).
-We concatenate $\boldsymbol h_l^1,...,\boldsymbol h_l^C$ in front of the input at each layer during inference.
-In this way, the model can perform inference without requiring the entire input, and thus the inference can be sped up.
+In \S~\ref{subsec:deep_layer}, we find that the model output heavily relies on the label words, which collect information from the demonstrations.
+Given the auto-regressive nature of GPT-like models, where hidden states of tokens depend solely on preceding ones, label words' information aggregation process is independent of subsequent words.
+This allows for the calculation and caching of the label word hidden states $\boldsymbol H = \{\{\boldsymbol h_l^i\}_{i=1}^C\}_{l=1}^N$ ($\boldsymbol h_l^i$ is the $l$-th layer's hidden state of the $i$-th label word in the demonstration).
+By concatenating $\boldsymbol h_l^1,...,\boldsymbol h_l^C$ at the front in each layer during inference, instead of using the full demonstration, we can speed up inference.

-In preliminary experiments, we find that the hidden states of the label words alone are not sufficient for the model to complete the ICL task.
-We speculate the reason is that the formatting information is also important for ICL to identify the output space on the target position.
-Therefore, we collect both the hidden states corresponding to the formatting and the hidden states corresponding to the label words and concatenate them together before inference, which we name as \textbf{Hidden$_{\textrm{anchor}}$}.
+In our preliminary experiments, concatenating hidden states of label words alone was inadequate for completing the ICL task.\footnote{Omitting formatting significantly reduces accuracy, as the model will favor common tokens like ``the'' over label words, indicating confusion about the expected output type.} This might be due to the critical role of formatting information in helping the model to determine the output space at the target position,\footnote{Here, ``formatting'' refers to elements like ``Review:'' and ``Sentiment:'' in Figure~\ref{fig:icl_diagram}.} as highlighted in \citet{Min2022RethinkingTR}.
+As a solution, we amalgamate the hidden states of both the formatting and the label words, a method we've termed \textbf{Hidden$_{\textrm{anchor}}$}.